 MFIs influence the rural informal credit market through its impact on poor household's savings and investment.
 MFIs help reduce the dependency of poor on the informal money market directly through the provision of microfinance and also indirectly through the scope for increased savings by poor households.
 Loans from MFIs supplement their own investment and bridge the consumption need in slack season.
 In addition to cash savings, poor household's savings take various forms of direct investment.
 The value of such investment may be substantial and it may even be higher than cash savings.
 MFIs are expected to contribute to accumulation of both working and fixed capital of the poor.
-(Hossain, 1984; Mustafa et al, 1996; Khandker and Chowdhury 1996; Rahman 1996; ASA borrowers 2003, Zaman 2004).
+(Hossain, 1984; Rahman 1996; and Zaman 2004).

 - S. R. Osmani (2012) also upholds the positive contribution of microcredit in asset accumulation by the poor.
 Access to microcredit was found to enhance the probability of moving up the asset ladder and to reduce the probability of falling.
 While this is true for both poor and non-poor households, the effect is much stronger for the poor.
 Most of the poor borrowers started their journey in life with fewer assets compared to poor non-borrowers.
 But over time they have been able to accumulate assets at a faster pace in comparison with poor non-borrowers, thereby narrowing the original gap in endowments, and access to microcredit is found to have made a positive contribution in this regard.
 Furthermore, faster pace of asset accumulation has not remained confined only to those borrowers who have utilised the loan productively; it has also extended to those who have used the loans mainly for consumption purposes.
 For the latter group, access to microcredit has helped by reducing the need for asset depletion at times of crises.
 The study has also found that microcredit's contribution to asset accumulation has translated itself into contribution to poverty reduction.
 Access to microcredit reduces the probability of being poor by 2.5 per cent. - 4.4 Empowerment of women: In Bangladesh, recipients of microfinance are above 90% women who have been able to raise their empowerment through involvement in income generating activities.
 Empowerment of women includes both material and non-material benefits achieved through participation in micro credit programs.
-Material benefits means increase in income, nutrition, food security, health care facilities etc. Non- material benefits includes increase in power of decision-making, self-sense of honor, respect and recognition from family members and others of the society and higher mobility.
-Though Goetz and Gupta (1996) reveal minimal impact of microfinance on empowerment of woman, many studies like Rahman (1986), Ray (1987), Zohir (1990), Rahman (1996), Mustafa et al (1996); Schular and Hashemi (1995), Hashemi, Schular and Riley (1996), Zaman (1998), Mahmud S (2000, 2004) show positive correlation between participation in microfinance and empowerment of woman.
+Material benefits mean increase in income, nutrition, food security, health care facilities etc. Non- material benefits include increase in power of decision-making, self-sense of honor, respect and recognition from family members and others of the society and higher mobility.
+Though Goetz and Gupta (1996) reveal minimal impact of microfinance on empowerment of woman, many studies like Rahman (1996), Hashemi, Schular and Riley (1996), Mahmud (2000, 2004) show positive correlation between participation in microfinance and empowerment of woman.